Ivy-Walobwa/flutter-doppler/README.md

 Use secrets stored in doppler in your Flutter app.

-Once you've added your secrets and installed the dopler cli, follow the following steps to run project locally:
+Once you've added your secrets and installed the dopler cli, follow the steps below to run project locally:

 1. Login using `doppler login`
 2. Move to project directory and run `doppler setup`